Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 2006.7.23 (Ver 4.41)
   - added timestamp option on log saving dialog.
 And also added LogTimestamp entry in teraterm.ini file.
+  - when upgrade installation, installer sets previous installed folder as install folder by default.

 2006.7.19 (Ver 4.40)
   - upgraded LogMeTT to 2.8.4